GoogleCloudPlatform/terraform-google-alloy-db/README.md

 - Creates a Primary Instance
 - Creates a pool of Read Instances

+You can also create Cross Region Replica using this module.
+See example in [cross_region_replica](./examples/simple_example/)

 ## Compatibility

 This module is meant for use with Terraform 1.3+ and tested using Terraform 1.3+.
 If you find incompatibilities using Terraform >=1.3, please open an issue.